GML-FMGroup/cappuccino/README.md

 #### Method 2: GUI Client

-You can get a more detailed tutorial on using the GUI Client in [AutoMate-Client](https://github.com/GML-FMGroup/AutoMate-Client) 🖥️
+You can get a more detailed tutorial on using the GUI Client in [cappuccino-client](https://github.com/GML-FMGroup/cappuccino-client) 🖥️

 ## 📖 Guide

 ### Design concept

-We divide AutoMate into three parts: **Model, Server, Client**.
+We divide cappuccino into three parts: **Model, Server, Client**.

 - **Model:** You can choose to use vendors like dashscope, openai or a more secure local deployment.
 - **Server:** This is a GUI Agent, which is deployed on a controlled computer, enables the network service to receive instructions from the LAN, and combines the desktop screenshot to the Model, so that the Model can output execution instructions or plan.